 - How well your child can handle specific medications, procedures, or therapies

 - How long the condition is expected to last

 Treatment for aplastic anemia depends on the cause.
 For mild aplastic anemia, treatment

 - Hormones or other medicines (to stimulate the bone marrow to produce cells)

 What are the complications of aplastic anemia in a child?

 With proper treatment, most children with aplastic anemia have no complications.

 Without treatment, complications of aplastic anemia include the following:

-care provider about your child's specific medications.
+provider about your child's specific medicines.